rahulsinghchouha/ReactJsroomlearning/README.md

 Sensitive Information:

 It is generally not recommended to store sensitive information (such as authentication tokens, passwords, or personal data) in sessionStorage because of the risk of exposure through XSS attacks.
+==============================>
+return anything besides a function, which is used for clean-up.

+It looks like you wrote useEffect(async () => ...) or returned a Promise.
+Instead, write the async function inside your effect and call it immediately:

+useEffect(() => {
+ async function fetchData() {
+  // You can await here
+  const response = await MyAPI.getData(someId);
+  // ...
+ }
+ fetchData();
+}, [someId]); // Or [] if effect doesn't need props or stat why this error and how to solve it

+ड्राफ़्ट दिखाएँ

+Understanding the Error and Solution
+The Error
+The error arises because useEffect expects a function as its argument.
+When you return an async function or a Promise, you're not returning a function but rather the result of the function or Promise.

+The Solution
+To address this, you should define an async function within the useEffect hook and call it immediately.
+This ensures that the async operation is executed within the effect's scope and any necessary cleanup can be performed.

+Code Example
+JavaScript
+import { useEffect, useState } from 'react';

+function MyComponent() {
+  const [data, setData] = useState(null);

+  useEffect(() => {
+    async function fetchData()
+ {
+      try {
+        const response = await MyAPI.getData(someId);
+        setData(response.data);
+      } catch (error) {
+        console.error('Error fetching data:', error);
+      }
+    }

+    fetchData();

+    // Cleanup function (optional)
+    return () => {
+      // Perform cleanup actions here, if necessary console.log('Cleaning up');
+    };
+  }, [someId]); // Dependency array

+  // ... rest of your component
+}
+कोड का इस्तेमाल सावधानी से करें.

+Explanation
+Import necessary hooks: Import useEffect and useState from React.
+Define state: Create a state variable data to store the fetched data.
+Use useEffect:
+Define an async function fetchData within the useEffect hook.
+Inside fetchData, perform the asynchronous operation (e.g., fetching data).
+Call fetchData to initiate the data fetching.
+Optionally, return a cleanup function to perform actions before the component unmounts.
+Dependency array: The dependency array [someId] specifies that the effect should re-run whenever someId changes.
+Adjust the array based on your component's logic.
+Additional Considerations
+Error handling: Include error handling within the fetchData function to handle potential issues during data fetching.
+Cleanup function: Use the cleanup function to cancel requests, clear intervals, or perform other necessary cleanup actions before the component unmounts.
+Dependency array: Carefully consider the dependencies in the dependency array to avoid unnecessary re-renders.
+By following these guidelines, you can effectively use useEffect with asynchronous operations and proper cleanup.